 One thing that really entered my awareness when I got deeper into self-care and magick was that there are no coincidences.
 There are signs everywhere.

 I have never written about this before, but one day about a year ago when I was pulling oracle cards, I was sitting there just listening.
 I asked who was there…who was giving me this beautiful feedback, I asked.

 I immediately received the name “Samuel”.
-All I know is that Sam feels like love and peace to me.
-Sam is a feeling.
-I consider Sam my main spirit guide.
+All I know is that Sam feels like love and stillness to me.
+I've since come to consider Sam my main spirit guide.

 Adding witchy elements into your self-care routine means opening yourself up to the unknown.
 It means trusting your instincts even if the message you received growing up was to do the opposite.

 Sam was my unknown.
 Now he’s like an invisible friend who makes me look crazy, but I honestly don’t care what he really is.
 He feels good, healing comes when I connect with him, and that’s all that really matters.